The Infinity Mirror Test for Graph Models: Experiments

-Graph metrics like degree and PageRank distribution from Fig.~\ref{fig:degree}, Portrait and $\lambda$-distance from Fig.~\ref{fig:deltacon}, and Graphlet and NetLSD distances from Fig.~\ref{fig:lsd} generally show that models tend to degenerate as they are repeatedly asked to model their generated graph.
-The result from Fig.~\ref{fig:pca} offers clues to the ways in which they degenerate, but these plots investigate the output of the models, not the model itself.
+Graph metrics like edge ratios and PageRank distribution from Fig.~\ref{fig:degree}, Portrait and $\lambda$-distance from Fig.~\ref{fig:portrait}, generally show that models tend to degenerate as they are repeatedly asked to model their generated graph.
+The result from Fig.~\ref{fig:pca} offers clues to how they degenerate, but these plots investigate the output of the models, not the model itself.

-Next, we investigate how the models themselves change in order to gain further insights into the biases encoded into each model.
+Next, we investigate how the models change to gain further insights into the biases encoded into each model.
 Unfortunately, only a handful of the graph models studied in the present work contain interpretable parameters.
-For example, the model parameters of neural networks (\ie, GraphRNN, LinearAE, GCNAE, and NetGAN) are well known to be difficult to interpret.
-The BTER, HRG, and Chung-Lu parameters carry semantic meaning but are still difficult for a human to interpret.
-Likewise, the Erd\H{o}s-R\'{e}nyi model is just the number of nodes and edges, which do not degenerate over iterations.
+For example, the model parameters of neural networks (\ie, GRNN, LAE, GAE, and NGAN) are well known to be challenging to interpret.
+The BTER, HRG, and CL parameters carry semantic meaning but are still difficult for humans to interpret.
+Likewise, the ER model is just the number of nodes and edges, which do not degenerate across iterations.
+What remains are the KRON, SBM, BUGGE, and CNRG models.

-What remains are the Kronecker, SBM, BUGGE, and CNRG models.
-We display the interpretable graph model parameters $\Theta$ for iterations 1, 5, and 10 of the Clique-Ring source graph in Fig.~\ref{fig:models}.
-The Kronecker model shows the initiator matrix, which generates a graph by repeatedly computing the Kronecker product and stochastically drawing an edge in the resulting matrix according to the value in each cell.
-We find that the entries in the initiator matrix tend towards 0.999 for three of the elements and 0.775 for the remainder.
+We display the interpretable graph model parameters $\Theta$ for iterations 1, 5, 10, 20, and 50 of the Clique-Ring source graph in Fig.~\ref{fig:models}.
+The KRON model shows the initiator matrix, which generates a graph by repeatedly computing the Kronecker product and stochastically drawing an edge in the resulting matrix according to the value in each cell.
+We find that all four entries in the initiator matrix tend towards 0.999.
 This leads to the generation of increasingly dense graphs, similar to what we observed in Fig.~\ref{fig:kronexample} and Fig.~\ref{fig:aplcc}.

-The SBM models graph communities directly in a reduced block matrix.
+The SBM detects and models graphs using a reduced block matrix.
 New graphs are generated by drawing tight-knit groups according to the probabilities in each block and connecting disparate communities according to their off-diagonal probabilities.
-We show that, as the iterations increase, the number of detected communities decreases.
-In addition to that, we observe that the off-diagonal elements are minuscule, leading to the creation of graphs with few and sparsely interconnected components---eventually leading to small disconnected islands.
+In $\Theta_1$, SBM discovers the ring structure, evidenced by most communities being only connected to two neighboring communities.
+We see that, as the iterations increase, the number of detected communities decreases.
+The matrices also start resembling a core-periphery structure, the cores consisting of many nodes, with the rest appearing in sparse communities surrounding the core.